 Our Neighbourhoods teams continue to respond to queries and offer services, but will visit your home only in exceptional circumstances.

-Anti-Social Behaviour: We recognise that there will be an increase in general household noise at the moment.
+Anti-Social Behaviour: We recognise there has been an increase in general household noise at the moment.
 However, if there are repeated issues and you are unable to resolve the situation with your neighbour, then please get in touch

 Domestic abuse: If you or someone you know is suffering from domestic abuse, then isolation rules do not apply.
 Police response and support services remain available.
 Visit gov.uk/domestic-abuse or call 999 if you are in immediate danger.
 You can also contact us for advice and support.

-A: To help further prevent the spread of Coronavirus, Greenfields House closed to visitors from Monday, 23 March.
+A: To help further prevent the spread of Coronavirus, Eastlight House is closed to visitors.

-Q: What should I do if I have to self-isolate and I’m due to see someone from Greenfields?
+Q: What should I do if I have to self-isolate and I’m due to see someone from Eastlight?

 A: Please contact us and let us know – we all have a role to play to prevent the Coronavirus from spreading.